Kartik-M24/282-Assignment-2/README.md

 4) You will see a similar output to the above.

 *Note there are limits to this code; the maximum n value for the sum of the first n Fibonacci values is 45.
 Above this value, the sum goes beyond the range int type can be represented in Java (-2147483648 to 2147483647), so the value gets rolled over and becomes negative.*
 Obviously, A and B must be whole numbers > 0 (as A and B are positive integers).
+If other types are inputted for A and B, the code will not be compiled (and a warning/error message will be produced by the source code editor).